 Visit our education overview page for details.

-An academic half-day occurs on Wednesday morning which is protected from service demands and includes mandatory attendance at Surgical Grand Rounds (0730-0830) and mandatory attendance at either the Surgical Foundations Program or the Senior Resident Seminars.
-(8:30 to 12:00 noon)
+An academic half-day occurs weekly which is protected from service demands and includes mandatory attendance at Surgical Grand Rounds (Wed.
+0730-0830) and mandatory attendance at either the Surgical Foundations Program (Wed 0900-noon) or the Senior Resident Seminars.
+(Thursdays 0830 to 1100)

 All residents are expected to complete a minimum of two quality research projects over the five year program for presentation at an annual research day.
 Guidance for this will start in the Surgical Foundations Program and meetings with the Division of General Surgery Research Director, Dr. Shawn Forbes.
 Half-Day per week is set aside for research.